ajwr/nitish_research/README.md

 # Usage
-1. Use applehealthdata.py to parser export.xml to a CSV file 1.1 - 'mkdir csv_files'
+1. Use applehealthdata.py to parser export.xml to a CSV file.
+Load into excel/SPSS/etc for graphing and analysis 1.1 - 'mkdir csv_files'
 1.2 - 'mv *.csv csv_files'

-2. Feed CSV files into apple_health_load_analysis_R.r
+**OR**

+2. Use healthkit_results in R studio to generate an html file of results.
+NOTE: Be sure you changed the path on line 26 to your export.xml

 3. Enjoy... :)